When it comes to coeliac disease, whether you can have oats has got to be easily one of the most confusing topics.

 Although non-contaminated oats are not produced in Australia, they can be purchased online or found in some health food stores.
 Sometimes even IGA stocks them.

-The easiest three options I am aware of are:
+The easiest two options I am aware of are:

 - Gloriously Free Oats which can be found online or in health food stores.